Fordi/quordle-solver/README.md

 * In Firefox, browse to `about:debugging`
 * Click "This Firefox"
-* Click "Load Temprary Add-on"
+* Click "Load Temporary Add-on"
 * Browse to this folder, and select `manifest.json`

 ## Usage